wrk-tafel/admin/README.md

 # Rest
 * impro 1: Ticket-Monitor layout-error when rendering the preview (order of tickets wrong sometimes)
 * impro 1: Show additional persons on checkin page (could reduce id-card details afterwards)
-* impro 4: Open detail page when clicking on name (customer and user)
 * impro 5: scanner-phones, 3d modeling table-holders
 * impro 5: Maybe decouple reporting from closing?
 Favor auto-closing, how to deal with multiple distributions?